mikedilger/mosaic-spec/docs/keyschedule.md

 ## Tags

-Every subkey listed in a key schedule record must have an associated [subkey tag](core_tags.md#subkey) listing the subkey.
+Every subkey listed in a key schedule record MUST have an associated [subkey tag](core_tags.md#subkey) listing the subkey.

 ## Payload